brayanMuniz/website2/public/notes/Quicksort.md

   - all the elements greater than the pivot
 3. [Recursion](./Recursion.md) on items smaller than the pivot, and larger than the pivot.

+> Rank: The index of where the element ends up after it is partitioned.